MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-license.md

 > [!NOTE]
 >* A [Power BI Pro](../enterprise/service-admin-purchasing-power-bi-pro.md) or Premium Per User (PPU) license is needed for publishing content to a Power BI app workspace.
->* Only SKUs equivalent or higher than a **F64 SKU** allow free Power BI users to consume Power BI apps and shared content in Power BI service.
+>* Only SKUs equivalent or higher than a **F64 SKU** allow free Power BI users to consume Power BI apps and shared content in the Power BI service.
 Smaller **F SKU**s require a Pro license to consume Power BI content.

 ## Power BI Premium capacity subscription

-Premium is an organizational subscription that provides a way to store content in a virtual container called a capacity.
+Premium is an organizational subscription that provides a way to store content in a virtual container called a Power BI Premium capacity.
 With Premium capacity, anyone with permissions, whether they're inside or outside your organization, can view content stored in this virtual container.
-It isn't required that they purchase an individual Power BI Pro or Premium per-user license.
+It isn't required that they purchase an individual Power BI Pro or Premium per-user (PPU) license.

-Premium capacity enables widespread distribution of content by Pro users without requiring Pro licenses for the recipients who view the content.
+Premium capacity enables widespread distribution of content by Pro users without requiring Pro or PPU licenses for the recipients who view the content.
 The person who is creating the content in the Premium capacity uses a Pro license to connect to data sources, model data, and create reports and dashboards that are saved to a workspace in Premium capacity.
 Users without a Pro license can still access a workspace that's in Power BI Premium capacity, as long as they're assigned a [role in that workspace](end-user-workspaces.md).
-When users without a license attempt to access a workspace associated with a Premium capacity, they will be prompted to upgrade to Pro, Premium, or Trial.
+When users with a free license attempt to access a workspace associated with a Premium capacity, and they aren't assigned a role in that workspace, they will be prompted to upgrade to Pro, Premium, or a trial.
 If the workspace owner creates an app based on content in that workspace, users without a Pro license can still view that app in Premium capacity, as long as they've been given a role that has permissions for that app.

 Within those workspaces, designers assign roles, like **Viewer**, **Contributor**, **Member**, and **Administrator**.
 The roles designers assign to their colleagues, and the license the colleagues have, determine the extent to which those colleagues can interact with the content.
 For more information, see [workspace permissions and roles](end-user-workspaces.md#permissions-in-the-workspaces).